Gifts of Real Estate

 Planning Tips

-• With all gifts of real estate, the RIC Foundation conducts a due diligence evaluation of the property to determine its acceptability with respect to outstanding mortgages, liens and presence of hazardous substances, as well as the marketability of the property.
+• With all gifts of real estate, the RIC Alumni & Foundation conducts a due diligence evaluation of the property to determine its acceptability with respect to outstanding mortgages, liens and presence of hazardous substances, as well as the marketability of the property.

 • Mortgage-free properties provide you with greater tax benefits than mortgaged properties.